iamKarthikBK/chromite/docs/source/schema_doc.rst

      a_extension:
        reservation_size: 8

 m_extension
+^^^^^^^^^^^

   **Description**: Describes various M-extension related parameters.
 These parameters take effect only is "M" is present in the ISA field.

-    - ``mul_stages``: an integer indicating the number of pipeline stages for the integer multiplier.
-Max value is limited to the XLEN defined in the ISA.
+  The multiplier used in the core is a retimed one.
+The parameters below indicate the number of input and output registers around the combo block to enable retiming.

+    - ``mul_stages_out``: Number of stages to be inserted after the multiplier combinational block.
+      Minimum value is 1.
+    - ``mul_stages_in``: Number of stages to be inserted before the multiplier combinational block.
+      Minimum value is 0
     - ``div_stages``: an integer indicating the number of cycles for a single division operation.
 Max value is limited to the XLEN defined in the ISA.